-GRANTEE CASF FUNDED YEAR 1 BUDGET CASF FUNDED TOTAL BUDGET Central Coast Broadband Consortium (CCBC) \$150,000 \$450,000

-GRANTEE CASF FUNDED YEAR 1 BUDGET CASF FUNDED TOTAL BUDGET East Bay Broadband Consortium (EBBC) \$150,000 \$450,000 Los Angeles County Regional Broadband Consortium (LACRBC) \$448,84312 \$1,346,927 1 2 Northeastern California Connect Consortium (NECCC) \$149,997 \$449,991 Redwood Coast Connect (RCC) \$150,000 \$450,000 San Joaquin Valley Regional Broadband Consortium (SJVRBC) \$150,000 \$450,000 Upstate California Connect Consortium (UCCC) \$149,898 \$448,184 TOTAL GRANT AWARDS \$1,348,738
+GRANTEE YEAR 1 TOTAL BUDGET BUDGET Central Coast Broadband Consortium (CCBC) \$150,000 \$450,000 East Bay Broadband Consortium (EBBC) \$150,000 \$450,000 Los Angeles County Regional Broadband Consortium (LACRBC) \$448,843 \$1,346,927 Northeastern California Connect Consortium (NECCC) \$149,997 \$449,991 Redwood Coast Connect (RCC) \$150,000 \$520,000 San Joaquin Valley Regional Broadband Consortium (SJVRBC) \$150,000 \$480,000 Upstate California Connect Consortium (UCCC) \$149,898 \$448,184 TOTAL GRANT AWARD S \$1,348,738

-- 3. To receive Year 2 and Year 3 of the budget allowance authorized by this resolution, the seven consortia approved for grants in this resolution shall submit Work Plans for approval by October 1 of each year. - 4.
+- 3. The seven consortia approved for grants in this resolution shall submit Work Plans to receive Year 2 and Year 3 of the budget allowance authorized by this resolution by October 1 of each year.
+These work plans are subject to Communications Division review and approval in order for these consortia to receive funding in subsequent years. - 4.
 The disbursement of funds shall be subject to the requirements set forth in Decision 11-06-038 including the submission of periodic progress reports and supporting documentation for payment reimbursement. - 5.
 Within 15 days after the approval of this resolution, the consortia applicants approved for funding in this resolution shall contact Communications Divisions regarding submission of modified Work Plans.
 Communications Division and consortia awardees will determine project start dates once they have reached agreement on the modifications to the Work Plans, corresponding budgets, and submission of the Consent Form. - 6.
 The seven consortia whose applications are not approved in this resolution and whose submission require more modifications shall work with Communications Division and submit the revised Action and Work Plans and/or Year 1 Budgets to CD within 30 days from the approval of this resolution.
 Funding for these consortia applicants shall be submitted for Commission approval in a subsequent resolution.